 Low Emission Buses

-The Low Emission Bus (LEB) scheme was unique in its use of the Low Emission Bus certification process, which requires bus technologies to produce at least 15% less Well-to-Wheel (WTW) greenhouse gas emissions compared with an equivalent Euro V diesel bus, and have a Euro VI certified engine or equivlent emissions based on a methodology developed by the LowCVP.
+The Low Emission Bus (LEB) scheme is unique in its use of the Low Emission Bus certification process, which requires bus technologies to produce at least 15% less Well-to-Wheel (WTW) greenhouse gas emissions (GHG) compared with an equivalent Euro V diesel bus, and have a Euro VI certified engine or equivlent emissions based on a methodology developed by the LowCVP.

 To see a list of the bus models that have been accredited as Low Emission Buses, please see our LEB Certificates